Many people in Ontario have way too much credit card debt. They find it difficult to manage even minimum payments for their cards.

 David Sklar & Associates

-If you are struggling financially and looking for relief, call David Sklar & Associates and book your consultation today.
+If you are struggling with credit card debt and looking for relief, call David Sklar & Associates and book your consultation today.
 We offer consumer proposals in Toronto to help honest people who are drowning in unsecured debt and need an effective way out.

 If you don’t qualify for a consumer proposal, we also offer division one proposals and personal bankruptcy services for anyone who can’t file a consumer proposal.
 You have options.